InjectiveLabs/sdk-python/README.md

 * Fixed Testnet network URLs

 **0.7.1**
-* Include implementation of the MessageBroadcaster, to simplify the transaction creation and broadcasting process.
+* Include implementation of the TransactionBroadcaster, to simplify the transaction creation and broadcasting process.

 **0.7.0.6**
 * ADD SEI/USDT in metadata